Any product, process, or project that is graded or required for the completion of a course or program.

 Degree Quality Assessment Board (DQAB)

-An independent advisory board appointed by the Minister of Advanced Education that oversees the quality assurance process for degree level education in British Columbia.
+An independent advisory board appointed by the Minister of Post-Secondary Education and Future Skills that oversees the quality assurance process for degree level education in British Columbia.

 Effective Date